squidfunk/mkdocs-material/docs/compliance.md

 Material makes fonts [easily configurable][2] by relying on Google Fonts CDN.
 However, embedding fonts from Google is currently within a gray area as there's no official statement or ruling regarding GDPR compliance and the topic is still [actively discussed][3].
-For this reason, if you need to ensure GDPR compiance, you should disable the usage of the Google Font CDN with:
+For this reason, if you need to ensure GDPR compliance, you should disable the usage of the Google Font CDN with:

 ``` yaml